toreanderson/toreanderson.github.io/_posts/2021-02-23-ipv6-support-in-the-playstation-5.markdown

 That goes both for the system software and its bundled apps, as well as for third-party apps and games.

 Some of that might be attributable to a lack of IPv6 support on the server side, as evidenced by `IN AAAA` queries for hostnames that have no IPv6 addresses.
+On the other hand, when I use DNS64 to make those `IN AAAA` queries be answered, it doesn't really make much of a difference – IPv4 is still preferred most of the time.

-Other times it appears to be caused by the software in question not making any `IN AAAA` queries in the first place.
+Furthermore, most of the PS5 apps and games I tested do not make any `IN AAAA` queries in the first place, so DNS64/NAT64 would not help in any case.

+Thus software upgrades would be necessary to make these apps and games fully IPv6 capable.
 The YouTube app is a good example of this; it is well known that the YouTube servers supports IPv6, but their PS5 app never issues any `IN AAAA` queries, so it ends up using IPv4 for its video traffic.